Top-seeded American Stephens moves on in Volvo Car Open

 The start of play was delayed three hours because of rain.

-Other seeded players advancing were No. 12 Mahaela Buzarnescu of Romania, No. 15 Maria Sakkari of Greece and No. 16 Petra Martic of Croatia.
+Other seeded players advancing were No. 11 Danielle Collins of the United States, No. 12 Mahaela Buzarnescu of Romania, No. 15 Maria Sakkari of Greece and No. 16 Petra Martic of Croatia.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports